PierreJanineh/MaciCloudAutomators/README.md

 Install this repository and place the main app file "iCloud Tool.app" in your Applications folder.
 And using the application is as easy as clicking the app icon and choosing the action needed.

+> You may need to open evey one of the 4 applications in Automator by opening Automator app > File > Open > All 4 apps.
+Then press command+s to save them in your Automator's version.

+> You may need to enter Settings > Security & Privacy > General > click "Open" or check the "App Store and identified developers" in the bottom of the page under "Allow apps downloaded from:".

 ## Usage:
 This application is for managing iCloud uploading process, especially when you add large-sized files to your iCloud Drive.
 What I usually do is Add NoSync to files that are really large, or files that I work on, and once I'm finished I Remove NoSync to allow iCloud to start uploading the files again.